mumoshu/hello-fargate/usecases/backend/README.md

-# Backend Use Case: ECS Service Connect
+# Backend on Fargate - ECS Service Connect

 This use case demonstrates internal service-to-service communication using AWS ECS Service Connect.
 It implements a two-service architecture where a frontend service calls a backend service through Service Connect's built-in service discovery and load balancing.